mczgalor/masterDS/README.md

 Take the default confing of Software that includes Hadoop 2.7.3 with the m3xlarge hardware: 1 master and 2 nodes.
 Execute the Cluster.

-2) subject of data anaitics and bussiness inteligence. practicaIAN_galvezortiz.Rmd : analysis in R of a bussiness case, candy-data.csv data.
+2) subject of data analytics and business intelligence.

+ practicaIAN_galvezortiz.Rmd : analysis in R of a business case, candy-data.csv data.

 3) subject of Data Bases.
 All project with D. Córdoba Ruiz MDS_Memoria_CordovaRuizDavidGalvezortizMCruz.pdf is the memory with all information and description of the files, etc... programs included:
  *transform_to_json.py: take the xml file and move it into few json files each of them corresponding to each collection we want to create.
- *enter_data_in_Mongodb.py: connects the MongoDB data bses, create a data base called dblp and write the json files into the the collections of the data base.
+ *enter_data_in_Mongodb.py: connects to MongoDB database, create a database called "dblp" and write the json files into the the collections of the database.
- *queries.py: Makes the queries, 10 questions of part I of the project.
+ *queries.py: Makes the queries, 10 questions (part I) of the project.
- *transform_csv.py: transform the json files to csv adapting the structure to use it in Neo4j.
+ *transform_csv.py: transforms the json files to csv adapting the structure to use it in Neo4j.
  Also a README.tex file with procedure explanation.